-To all Army Reserve Soldiers, Civilians and Family Members in the Northwest Region, you - our customers - an easy to use guide Management; Functional Training; Honorto the vast array of class services and base ing our Fallen; Medical Programs; Safety operations support which the 88th Re- and Occupational Health; and Special Progional Support Command provides in our grams and Services.
+To all Army Reserve Soldiers, Civilians and Family Members in the Northwest Region, you - our customers - an easy to use guide Management; Functional Training; Honoroperations support which the 88th Re- and Occupational Health; and Special Progional Support Command provides in our grams and Services.
 19 State Region.